-- 1. Upon completion of project, or as work progresses, remove all construction debris from all areas that have been part of the construction. - 2.
+- 1. Upon completion of project, or as work progresses, remove all construction debris from above ceiling, vertical shafts and utility chases that have been part of the construction. - 2.
 Perform HEPA vacuum cleaning of all surfaces in the construction area.
 This includes walls, ceilings, cabinets, furniture (built-in or free standing), partitions, flooring, etc. - 3.
 All new air ducts shall be cleaned prior to final inspection.